thedeepengine/full-metal-weaviate/README.md

 When loading references, you can provide a query rather than a uuid.
 If the query returns a single item, the reference will be loaded, if not it raises an exception:

-### Limitation/next steps/things that needs to change
+### Limitation/next steps/things that need to change

 - Does not handle tenants yet
 - Currently this library is monkey patching Weaviate, should be handled with proper class inheritance or something